-If your child has ATR-X syndrome, it means he has a condition that will put serious limits on how well he can learn, reason, and communicate.
+If your child has ATR-X syndrome, it means they have a condition that will put serious limits on how well they can learn, reason, and communicate.
 It's a rare disorder that's passed down through your family.

 What Causes It?